microsoft/fluentui/packages/office-ui-fabric-react/src/components/Keytip/docs/KeytipDos.md

-- Do consider that Keytip sequences can be duplicated as long as none of their siblings have the same sequence.
+- Consider that Keytip sequences can be duplicated as long as none of their siblings have the same sequence.